StatistikStadtZuerich/sszvis/docs/static/style-guide/formats.md

 #### `sszvis.formatNumber(x)`

 A number greater than 9'999 will have a thousands separator space.
+Also, numbers will be shortened if they have insignificant decimals.

 ```table
 rows: